upswing1/Documentation/docs/FleetMaster/Implementation/AddingDriver.md

 address.
 The system will automatically send an email to the driver with an access code.
 The driver will then be able to use the access code to register and create an account in the Fleet Master application.
 First-time users are required to enter an access code and an organization name to be identified.
 Upon successful identification, the app will proceed with the startup.

-### Password Policy and Security Questions

-Once the customer has been identified in the previous step, a request is automatically sent to the server to retrieve the latest password policy and security questions based on a specific account number.
-This ensures that the application is up-to-date with the latest security measures.

-### Automatic User Registration

-The app will check if a user for that account is registered.
-If the user is not registered, the application will open a registration form on a new page, allowing the user to complete the registration process.

-### Login

-Once a user is registered, the Login page will become accessible, allowing the user to log in to the application.

-### Network Page

-If at any point there is a failure in communicating with the server, the application will open a network status page to inform the user of the connectivity issue.

-## Conclusion

-The initialization mechanism in the Fleet Master application is designed to ensure a secure and seamless startup experience for users.
-By enforcing password policies, facilitating automatic registration, and handling network issues gracefully, the application aims to provide a robust and user-friendly environment.
-This document provides an overview of the steps involved in the initialization process, ensuring that all users are guided through the necessary security and setup procedures upon starting the application.